CarlosRios/sortable-posts/README.md

 ![demo](https://github.com/CarlosRios/sortable-posts-wp/blob/master/assets/images/sortable_posts.gif)

 ## Installation
+Sortable Posts requires the REST API that is currently being merged into 4.4.
 To install Sortable Posts, unzip the "sortable-posts" folder to your plugins directory, and activate.

 ## What Sortable Posts Does
 Sortable Posts updates a list of posts via the menu_order built into WordPress.